 Constrained by the Nyquist sampling rate, the increasing sizes of the conventionally acquired marine seismic data volumes pose a fundamental shortcoming in the traditional sampling paradigm and make large area acquisition particularly expensive.
-Physical constraints on the speed of a source vessel during acquisition, on the minimal time interval between adjacent shots (to avoid overlaps), and on the minimal spatial shot sampling further aggravate the acquisition related costs.
-Several works in the seismic acquisition literature have explored the concept of simultaneous or blended source activation to account for these situations (Beasley et al., 1998; de Kok and Gillespie, 2002; Beasley, 2008; Berkhout, 2008; Hampson et al., 2008; Moldoveanu and Fealy, 2010).
+Several works in the seismic acquisition literature have explored the concept of simultaneous or blended source activation to account for this situation (Beasley et al., 1998; de Kok and Gillespie, 2002; Beasley, 2008; Berkhout, 2008; Hampson et al., 2008).
+For blended acquisition, the challenge is to estimate interference-free shot gathers (deblending) and recover small subtle late reflections that can be overlaid by interfering seismic responses from other shots.

-For blended acquisition, the challenge is to estimate interferencefree shot gathers (deblending) and recover small subtle late reflections that can be overlaid by interfering seismic responses from other shots.
-Stefani et al. (2007), Moore et al. (2008) and Akerberg et al. (2008) have observed that the interferences in blended data will appear noise-like in specific gather domains such as common-offset and common-receiver, turning the separation into a typical (random) noise removal procedure.
-Application to land acquisition is reported in Bagaini and Ji (2010).
-Subsequent processing techniques, which aim to remove noise-like source crosstalk, vary from vector-median filters (Huo et al., 2009) to inversion-type algorithms (Moore, 2010; Abma et al., 2010; Mahdad et al., 2011).
 In this paper, we show that this challenge can be effectively addressed through a combination of tailored multiple-source/blended acquisition design and curvelet-based sparsity-promoting recovery.

-Recently, compressed sensing (CS, Donoho, 2006; Candès and Tao, 2006) has emerged as an alternate sampling paradigm in which randomized sub-Nyquist sampling is used to capture the structure of the data with the assumption that it is sparse or compressible in some transform domain.
-Seismic data consists of wavefronts that exhibit structure across different scales and amongst different directions.
-With the appropriate data transformation, we can capture this structure by a small number of significant transform coefficients resulting in a sparse representation of data.
-In our work, we rely on the CS literature to analyze a physically realizable time-jittered (multiplesource) marine acquisition scheme, and recover the canonical sequential single-source (interference-free/deblended) data by solving a sparsity-promoting problem (Mansour et al., 2012; Wason and Herrmann, 2012).
-Hence, we develop the relation between blended acquisition design and (curvelet-based) sparse recovery, within the CS framework.
+Compressed sensing (CS) (Donoho, 2006; Candès and Tao, 2006) has emerged as an alternate sampling paradigm in which randomized sub-Nyquist sampling is used to capture the structure of the data with the assumption that it is sparse or compressible in some transform domain.
+Seismic data consists of wave-fronts that exhibit structure across different scales and amongst different directions.
+With the appropriate data transformation, we capture this structure by a small number of significant transform coefficients resulting in a sparse representation of data.
+We rely on the CS literature to analyze a physically realizable time-jittered (multiple-source) marine acquisition scheme where acquisition related costs are no longer determined by the Nyquist sampling criteria, but by the transform-domain sparsity of the data.
+The canonical sequential single-source data is recovered by solving a sparsity-promoting problem (Mansour et al., 2012; Wason and Herrmann, 2012).